 The following day, the Spanish parliament voted for a number of documents related to the bailout including EU, healthcare, economic reform and social policies.
 The parliament approved all of them, except the one regarding social measures, which included policies on rents and the minimum wage.

 The PSOE-Podemos government is now working on a national budget.
-Since 2018, it has relied on the austerity budget passed by the previous right-wing Popular Party (PP) government two years ago.
+Since 2018, it has relied on the austerity budget passed by the previous right-wing Popular Party (PP) government.
 It is widely expected that one of the main targets will be pensions.
 Last year, the PSOE committed Spain to cut pensions and increase the retirement age.
 Another target is the labour market.
 The EU, big business groups and Spain’s Central Bank are calling to slash wages and make it easier to sack employees.

 The EU bailout Iglesias calls a “breath of fresh air” is in fact the roll-out of the Greek model across Europe to repay the trillions of euros handed out to the rich.
 The remarks of Iglesias are an urgent warning that workers opposed to EU austerity and attacks on public health that are undermining the struggle against the pandemic must seek to mobilize workers in Spain and across Europe independently of and against Podemos and similar “left populist” parties.